-2.1 relocate to larger premises in a designated area in order to expand his or her practice to include more surgeries then an extension grant will be payable. £50,000 can be offered for each of the first 2 surgeries over and above the number of surgeries in the current practice and £25,000 per additional surgery over and above the first additional 2 surgeries; or

-2.2 purchase an existing NHS dental practice in a designated area and wishes to expand the practice at the same time then an extension grant will be payable in addition to the purchase grant. £50,000 can be payable for each of the first 2 surgeries over and above the number of surgeries in the existing practice and £25,000 per additional surgery over and above the first additional 2 surgeries.

-3 Where a contractor wishes to establish a new NHS dental practice, or purchase an existing NHS dental practice the practice is required to have a dedicated decontamination room or rooms.
+- 2.1 relocate to larger premises in a designated area in order to expand his or her practice to include more surgeries then an extension grant will be payable. £50,000 can be offered for each of the first 2 surgeries over and above the number of surgeries in the current practice and £25,000 per additional surgery over and above the first additional 2 surgeries; or - 2.2 purchase an existing NHS dental practice in a designated area and wishes to expand the practice at the same time then an extension grant will be payable in addition to the purchase grant. £50,000 can be payable for each of the first 2 surgeries over and above the number of surgeries in the existing practice and £25,000 per additional surgery over and above the first additional 2 surgeries. - Where a contractor wishes to establish a new NHS dental practice, or purchase an existing NHS dental practice the practice is required to have a dedicated decontamination room or rooms.
 The costs associated with establishing the dedicated decontamination room(s) must be met from the £100,000 grant towards establishing or purchasing a practice.
-4. Where the practice premises to be purchased, i.e. new or existing, will be leased by the contractor(s) making the application then the lease costs cannot be included in the grant payment to be made.